 Context and Objectives

-The objective of the project is to contribute to improve the quality of the Government of the Democratic Recpublic of Congo’s (DRC) hydro-meteorological and climate (hydromet) services.
+This project improves the quality of hydro-meteorological and climate (hydromet) services provided by the Government of the Democratic Republic of Congo’s (DRC) .
 This would be achieved by strengthening the capacity of the Government's hydro-met services, MettelSat.

 The activities are divided in the following components:

 - Institutional and regulatory strengthening, capacity building and implementation support.
 This component invests in the human and institutional resources required to implement and sustain weather and water observation and forecasting.